Indirect Evidence of Climate Change

 Seasonal and longer-term accumulations (or losses) of ice and snow impact climate in several ways.
 Large ice packs, polar caps, and glaciers act as "cold reservoirs" that can prevent areas from warming in the summertime.
 Bright white snow and ice cover reflects sunlight, inhibiting the warming effects of the Sun's rays on a landscape or the ocean's surface.
 Melting ice and snow in the spring or during warming climates swells rivers with runoff and injects fresh water into salty oceans, altering currents driven by density differences between fresh and briny water.
 Scientists measure sea ice thickness and geographic extent, the depth of the ice sheets in Antarctica and Greenland, and the size and movement rates of glaciers.
 They gauge the depths of snowpacks, the albedo (brightness) of snow and ice, the calving rates of glaciers as they shed icebergs into the sea, and the melting rates of those icebergs as they drift into warmer waters.

-Indirect Evidence of Past Climates
+Indirect Evidence of Past Climate Change

 Earth's climate varies from place to place, but it also varies over time.
 Paleoclimatologists study past climates to better predict how our climate may change in the future.
 Climate data collected from instruments only began in the most recent centuries.
 Detailed thermometer based recordings of global temperature don't begin until 1850.
 Written accounts of climate, such as records of droughts, floods, heat waves, or cold snaps, go back a few thousand years.
 Earth's climate history, however, spans billions of years.